intuiface/intuiface-cdk/libs/core/README.md

 }
 ```

-If your action has parameter(s), please read the section [Parameter](#parameter) to understand how to make them available in Intuiface Composer.
+If your action has parameter(s), please read the section [Parameter](#parameter) to understand how to make them accessible in Intuiface Composer.

 ### Parameter
-The `@Parameter` decorator allows you to declare a new action parameter or a trigger parameter with :
+The `@Parameter` decorator enables you to declare a new action parameter or a trigger parameter with:

 ```ts
 /**